stijnvc/holo-alfa/README.md

 ### Start the Jekyll server ###

 You can learn how to do this by reading [this](https://help.github.com/articles/using-jekyll-with-pages/).

+> Tip: to run your site locally with `_config_dev.yml` as configuration file, use this command at the root of your site `bundle exec jekyll serve --config _config_dev.yml`.

 When everything is OK, your site should now be available at `http://localhost:4000`.